 Janet Longmore, an editor and retired higher education administrator, says:

 “Depending on someone’s age, the idea of branding one’s self could be offensive.
 To them, it feels like they are being asked to set up a fake persona to get attention (which it is, really) and not as a respectful presentation of their career accomplishments.
 Branding might seem like cheap candy coating on a career they’ve worked on for years, and they think that if their career history has value in the marketplace, they shouldn’t have to focus so much on shiny wrapping.”

 The defenders of personal branding, such as the website BrandYourself, define branding simply as:

 “Establishing and promoting what you stand for.
-Your personal brand is the unique combination of skills and experiences that make you you.
+Your personal brand is the combination of skills and experiences that make you unique.
 Effective personal branding will differentiate you from other professionals in your field.”

 Kristen Fife, a tech recruiter in Seattle, often gives personal branding advice to candidates.
 She explains,

 “From a recruiter’s perspective, I want to know who you are and what you can do.
 Sometimes the best ways to show these things are to create a portfolio, to start a blog, or to answer questions on LinkedIn or Quora.
 Those are activities commonly mentioned as part of personal branding and they really do help.”